Spain–Ukraine relations

 Relations between Spain and Ukraine were established in January 1992, some time after the Ukrainian independence.
+Spain is a member of NATO and the European Union, which Ukraine applied for in 2022.
+Both nations are members of the Council of Europe.

 History

 Precedents

 During the Thirty Years' War (1618-1648), the Ukrainian Cossacks participated on the side of the Spanish-Portuguese Catholic alliance against the Protestant coalition supported by the Tsardom of Russia and the Ottoman Empire.

 During the Spanish Civil War (1936-1939), Ukrainian brigades recruited from the Western Communists fought on the Republican side.
+Spanish nationalists led by Franco were supported by former soldiers of Ukrainian People's Republic who lost their homeland in the fight against communism.